 The RBFA's overall approach to determining the pay of its employees is to participate in national collective bargaining for fire-fighters and fire control staff through the National Joint Council (NJC) for Local Authority Fire and Rescue Services; for non-operational support staff through the NJC for Local Government Services and for Directors through NJC for Brigade Managers of Fire and Rescue Services.
-These arrangements account for a total of 474 employees covered by NJC for Local Authority Fire and Rescue Services, 173 employees covered by NJC for Local Government Services and four covered by NJC for Brigade Managers of Fire and Rescue Services.
+These arrangements account for a total of 465 employees covered by NJC for Local Government Services and four covered by NJC for Brigade Managers of Fire and Rescue Services.
+These arrangements account for a total of 465 employees covered by NJC for Local Government Services and four covered by NJC for Brigade Managers of Fire and Rescue Services.